davidcpell/ws_ruby/README.md

 # ws_ruby

-This cookbook uses the `rbenv_resources` cookbook resources to install `rbenv` and, through that, Ruby on my workstations.
+This cookbook uses the `rbenv_resources` cookbook resources to install `rbenv` and Ruby.